 What should you serve with smoked salmon?

 Oh yeah.
 You came to the right place!
-I’ve got this awesome Lemon Dill Salmon that you’ll love, and more awesome options in the works.
+I’ve got this Traeger Grilled Salmon that you’ll love, and more awesome options in the works.

-We also have an amazing Grilled Walleye recipe with a Lemon Cream Sauce that’s one of the best pieces of fish I’ve ever had in my whole life.
+We also have a fantastic Grilled Walleye recipe with a Lemon Cream Sauce that’s one of the best pieces of fish I’ve ever had in my whole life.

 Grilled Fish Recipes: